top of page

 If you have the time, Kailua, Byodo-In Temple, Ho’omaluhia Botanical Garden, Waimanalo Beach and Mokoli’i Island are all worthwhile places to check off your itinerary.

+So, what are you waiting for?
+The island is calling.
 The beauty of this magical place will enchant you long after you return home.

 bottom of page